Santoshluitel2/JACOBS-UNIVERSIY-COURSES/README.md

 These are some of the courses i have taken during my time in Jacobs University Bremen.
-You are find different programming task as well as the lab reports for physics labs.
+You can find different programming tasks as well as the lab reports of  physics labs.